hilalturkaslan/Class_2/README.md

-classification is for done ai study case
+classification is for done ai sample study case